logo

 Counseling Degrees and Programs in Idaho

 To begin a counseling career in Idaho, one of your first decisions will likely be where to study, as most counseling careers require a degree.
 In Idaho, there is at least one undergraduate or graduate counseling degree option in each of the five major counseling fields: clinical mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
-Most types of professional counseling licenses in Idaho require a master’s degree; therefore, you will find that many of the degrees in this midwest state are offered at the graduate level, although some undergraduate degrees in counseling-related fields may be available and can help students learn some of the fundamental aspects of the profession.
-Only one program in Idaho offers a hybrid format and there are no fully-online counseling programs available.
-Students interested in this type of degree format or who wish to study an area of counseling not widely available in Idaho may need to consider on-campus or online counseling programs offered in other states.
+Most types of professional counseling licenses in Idaho require a master’s degree; therefore, you will find that many of the degrees in this midwest state are offered at the graduate level, although an undergraduate degree in addiction counseling is available.
+Students interested in online or hybrid degree formats or who wish to study an area of counseling not widely available in Idaho may need to consider on-campus or online counseling programs offered in other states.

 Quick Facts

-• Of the counseling schools in Idaho, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 0 offer a certificate, and 4 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Idaho, 0 offer an associate degree, 1 offers a bachelor’s degree, 0 offer a certificate, and 3 offer a master’s or advanced degree.1,2

 • 2 schools offer a degree in mental health counseling.1,2